Quickfire Guide

 Price/financial evaluation criteria should include:

-The criteria in the ITT must be agreed with the User Intelligence Group (UIG).
+The evaluation criteria in the ITT must be agreed with the User Intelligence Group (UIG).
 The criteria will identify which of the eligible tenderers will deliver best value for money based on the Most Economically Advantageous Tender.

 You must identify the Most Economically Advantageous Tender on the basis of the Best Price Quality Ratio.
 This will be assessed on criteria linked to the contract subject matter and must include the price or cost using a cost effectiveness approach.
 A cost effectiveness approach may include Life Cycle Impact Mapping.